ajaikrishn/personal-ai-assistant/README.md

 # Personalized Agentic AI Assistant

-A Python-based personal AI assistant for Ajai Krishna, powered by [Ollama](https://ollama.ai/) (local LLM), LangChain, and a simple Tkinter GUI.
+A Python-based personal AI assistant for Ajai Krishna, powered by [Ollama](https://ollama.ai/) (local LLM), LangChain, and a simple Streamlit GUI.
 The assistant can chat conversationally and automatically read, summarize, and analyze emails on request.

 ---